-The US has expressed concern because the Iranian government has suddenly realized that digital currencies are ideal for sanctions avoidance and two Iranian government agencies recently made public statements for advancing the development of a sovereign ICO for several purposes, including sanctions avoidance.
+The Iranian government appears to have realized that digital currencies are ideal for sanctions avoidance.
+Two Iranian government agencies recently made public statements for advancing the development of a sovereign ICO for several purposes, including sanctions avoidance.

 The first, Bill HR 7321, introduced by Michael Gallagher in the House of Representatives, called the Blocking Iran Illicit Finance Act: